ThePalaceProject/android-ci/README.md

 These values should be stored in GitHub Actions _secrets_ and passed in as shown in the example workflows above.

+### Maven Central Publishing

+The CI scripts can be optionally configured to publish APK files to a Git repository.
+If the file `.ci-local/deploy-maven-central.conf` exists, the CI scripts will attempt to publish all produced artifacts to Maven Central.

 ### APK Git Publishing